tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

  FILETYPES = log, db, txt, doc, pdf, jpg, jpeg, png, wdoc, xdoc, cer, key, xls, xlsx, cfg, conf, docx, rft

 -----------------------------------------------------------------------------------------------------------------------------

+Confirmed working on a variety of systems over a week or so of testing, (Win 10 Laptop, Win 11 Laptop, 2 Win 11 Desktops, 2 Win10 Desktops, Win 10 VM, AtlasOS Win 10 Laptop.
+ReviOS Win 10 Macbook w/ Bootcamp) will add more in future...

 # If you like my work please leave a star. ⭐